 Chances are, you will need to lock your kayak to your roof rack or trailer when you are on the road.
 You might stop along the way to grab a bite to eat, or depending on where you are going, stay in a hotel overnight.

-If you own a sit on top kayak, you can run a cable lock through the scupper plug holes and secure the lock to a roof rack or trailer.
+If you own a sit-on-top kayak, you can run a cable lock through the scupper plug holes and secure the lock to a roof rack or trailer.
 You can use an existing drain plug or add one yourself to run a cable lock through with a sit-inside kayak.
-Then lock the boat to your roof rack or trailer.
+Then lock the boat to your roof rack or kayak trailer.